MaciejSantkiewicz/Idle_game_concept_python3/README.md

 Features:
--save and load function
+save and load function
--.txt file with modifable quantity and stats of tool's (in-game items) by user without limits -random events (just one at the moment)
--currency (value) updated with every
+.txt file with modifable quantity and stats of tool's (in-game items) by user without limits random events (just one at the moment) currency (value) updated with every

 Bugs:
--yes
+yes